tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 - Fixed the issue with incorrect system message types.
 - Fixed the issue where the iOS IM SDK module of the cross-platform library did not include the Armv7a architecture.
 - Fixed the issue where empty messages were not supported by the TIMMsgReportReaded API of the cross-platform library.
-- Fixed the issue where multiple IM instances could run on one cross-platform library device with the same account and would not be kicked off.
+- Fixed the issue where multiple IM instances could run on one cross-platform library device with the same account and would be kicked off.
 - Added the JSON key for getting the unique ID of messages to cross-platform library messages.
 - Fixed the issue where a log file existed under the root directory of the drive letter after a log path has been set.
-- Fixed the issue where getMessage failed to get the MemberChangeList content of group prompts.
+- Fixed the issue where getMessage failed to get the MemberChangeList content of group tips.
 - Fixed the issue where getting lastMsg status through the conversation was exceptional after the last message was recalled.
 - Fixed the issue where reporting conversation read and getting the unread count failed in some cases.